africanproofs/apregister/README.md

 | Coston2 (testnet) | `0xfD4C0144f4F5E52e55b4E828aC904842C31b3BDE` | 114 |
 | Songbird | TBD | 19 |
 | Flare | TBD | 14 |

+## Security

+This contract has been **internally reviewed** by African Proofs' automated audit tooling — 48 unit + fuzz tests, zero Critical/High/Medium findings, no admin surface, no funds held, no external calls. **No third-party human audit has been performed yet.** A full external audit is on the roadmap before significant value flows through the registry.

+**Trust signals:**

+- 48 tests passing (`forge test`)
+- No admin, no owner, no upgradeability
+- Bytecode 5,463 bytes (well under EIP-170 24KB limit)
+- Open-source, MIT-licensed

+**Security disclosure:** report vulnerabilities to `security@proofs.africa`.
+Please do not open public issues for security-sensitive findings.

 ## License